BritAsia Music & Film Awards

-The Brit Asia TV Music Awards, also known as Brit Asia TV World Music Awards or the abbreviation BAMA, is an awards show that has been held annually in the United Kingdom since 2010 (except in 2016), usually in October.
+The BritAsia Music & Film Awards (BAMFA), (formerly known as the Brit Asia TV Music Awards and the Brit Asia TV World Music Awards), is an awards show that has been held in Autumn in the United Kingdom and occasionally in Canada, since 2010.
 The awards show is produced by Brit Asia TV.
 Award winners are decided by public voting on a website from a list of nominees presented by the event organizers at a nomination party.
 Website desiblitz called it "UK's largest celebration of South Asian music" and "the biggest awards in the British Asian Music calendar".

 History

+2010-2015

 The inaugural edition of the BAMA was in 2010, two years after the establishment of the Brit Asia TV channel in April 2008.
 The event was held in Birmingham, the so-called "Bhangra capital of the world".
 Birmingham also held most of the following editions, except the 2011 and 2018 editions held in London, and the 2019 edition held in Wembley.
 The editions between 2012 and 2017 were all held at the same venue, the Utilita Arena Birmingham (under different names).

 The first event was hosted by comedian Hardeep Singh Kohli, as were the 2011 and 2012 editions.
 Other hosts who appeared more than once include Sunny and Shay, co-hosting in 2014 and 2015, and Sukhi Bart who hosted the 2014, 2015 and 2017 events.

+2016-2020

 The 2016 event, originally planned to be held on 5 November 2016 was cancelled due to Brit Asia TV re-branding and restructuring.
 It was rescheduled to 4 March 2017, thus making it the 2017 event, cancelling the 2016 one.

 The 2019 event was the first event to have a title sponsor, with the title "BritAsia TV Presents Kuflink Music Awards 2019".
 As of August 2020, the latest edition of the BAMA was the 2019 event, and no nominees were published, nor was any other announcement made regarding the 2020 event.
 Another event organized by BritAsia TV, the BritAsia TV Punjabi Film Awards 2020, was postponed due to COVID-19 pandemic concerns.

+2021-2025

+After its postponement in 2020, the award show underwent various changes and was set to return in 2023.
+It was relaunched as the BritAsia Music & Film Awards and the first event was held in November 2023, marking its 10th event since launching back in 2010.
+It was the first event held outside of the UK, where it was inaugurated in Toronto, Canada.
+The BAMFA event has since been scheduled to be held every 2 years, after it was confirmed it was not being held in 2024.
+The 11th award show returned in 2025 and was scheduled for November 29, 2025 and again held in Toronto like the previous award show.

+2026-present

+The next BAMFA show is set to be held in 2027.